AdobeDocs/experience-manager-64.en/help/assets/assets-migration-guide.md

 ### Loading Tags {#loading-tags}

 You may already have a tag taxonomy in place that you are applying to your images.
-While tools like the CSV Asset Importer and AEM’s support for metadata profiles can automate the process of applying tags to assets, the tags need to be loaded into the system.
+While tools like the CSV Asset Importer and AEM support for metadata profiles can automate the process of applying tags to assets, the tags need to be loaded into the system.
 The [ACS AEM Tools Tag Maker](https://adobe-consulting-services.github.io/acs-aem-tools/features/tag-maker/index.html) feature lets you populate tags by using a Microsoft Excel spreadsheet that is loaded into the system.

 ### Ingesting Assets {#ingesting-assets}